Yellow floating heart

 - Yellow floating heart is a herbaceous, perennial, aquatic plant that roots at the bottom of waterbodies.

-- Floating leaves were cordate shaped, ranging from 3-15 cm wide and greet to yellow-green in colour.
+- Floating leaves were cordate shaped, ranging from 3-15 cm wide and green to yellow-green in colour.
 Undersides of leaves were purple.
 Leaves also had slightly wavy margins and attached to underwater rhizomes.

 - It produces bright yellow flowers that sit above water on green stalks.
 Each individual flower is composed of 5 petals.
 Blooms occur from July to September.